 - Solving this problem would have profound effects on computing, and therefore on our society.

-[ 03.02.14: Cleaned up some of the explanation based on the possibility of confusion. ]
+[ March 2, 2014 — Cleaned up some of the explanation to avoid confusion. ]

 - There is a class of NP problems that are NP-Complete, which means that if you solve them then you can use the same method to solve any other NP problem quickly.